avatorl/DataViz-Vega/README.md

 Data visualization templates for Deneb: https://github.com/avatorl/Deneb-Vega-Templates/.

 The templates are examples of Vega data visualizations that can be used in Deneb as is or as a starting point for developing more advanced custom data visualizations.

+## Sponsorship

+If one of the visualizations really helped you (you have used the code for a commercial projects) or if you just want to say thank you, feel free to click the Sponsor button.

 ---